christopher-hipp/Change_2/README.md

 </details>

-## What is the MVP (Minimal Viable Product)?
+## MVP (Minimal Viable Product)
-The MVP will consist of a program that has:
-1. an array of predefined values that add up to 1000;
+1. Use an array of predefined values that add up to 1000 (same as in Rahakratt's challenge)

-   a. use same values as in original challenge (for some reason the total of these values is 1020, not 1000);

        6, 9, 19, 28, 22, 19, 35,
        15, 6, 28, 20, 17, 18, 22,
        4, 20, 8, 26, 19, 15, 29,
        5, 17, 11, 19, 9, 21, 60,
        31, 18, 22, 27, 5, 23, 0,
        8, 21, 15, 40, 12, 34, 11,
        19, 25, 13, 22, 17, 9, 51,
        33, 17, 20

+   (for some reason the total of these values is 1020, not 1000)

-2. the ability to give a random value from the array;
+2. Select a random value from the array and display it to the user

-   a. select random value;

-   b. display the value to the user;

-3. the ability to keep track of changes in the array; and
+3. Keep track of changes in the array

+   a.
+Display remaining values

-   a. add selected random value to array of used values;
+   b.
+Add selected random value to array of used values

-   b. remove selected random value from active array;
+   c.
+Remove selected random value from active array

-4. the ability to show the total amount saved in a separate array.
+4. Display the total amount saved in a separate array

-   a. add used values to get the total amount saved.
+   a. add the used values together and display the total amount saved

+---

+**Completed on 4/Jun/2023.**

+---

-## What are the nice to haves?
+## Additional functionality (nice to have)
-The nice to haves are the following:
+**Note that this list is not exhaustive and will be subject to change as I progress.**

+### Custom input
+1. Ask the user for a custom value as total

-1. the ability to allow custom amount to be saved;
+2. Allow the user to select custom time frame

-2. the ability to randomise the values in the array, given that the total of these values is the custom amount;
+   a.
+If no custom time frame is used, use 52 as default (52 weeks in a year)

+3. Split custom value by dividing with custom (or default) time frame

+   a.
+If average is with a decimal point, round down to the nearest integer

+      - Calculate the missing amount (custom total - average * custom time frame)

+   b.  ... ***couldn't be bothered to continue, wanted to start coding lol***

-3. a simple visual representation of the array and values in the terminal,
+4. a simple visual representation of the array and values in the terminal

-   a. and later on a proper GUI;

 4. the ability to allow multiple savings profiles; and
 5. the ability to show the user's savings history.

-**Note that this list is not exhaustive and will be subject to change as I progress.**

 ## When will the project be complete?

-When all of the above has been fulfilled.
-New ideas and improvements are welcomed throughout this process.
-Project will be complete when I am happy with it, not when it gets difficult.
+**Project will be complete when I am happy with it, not when it gets difficult.**